CharlyCS/App-ai-agent-with-speechrecognition/README.md

 - **Handling Accented Characters**:
   - Automatic normalization of characters to remove tildes (e.g., "José García" becomes "Jose Garcia").

+- **Voice Transcription**:
+  - Speech recognition using speech_recognition and pyaudio.
+  - Allows users to input text by voice.

 - **Data Handling (Beta)**:
   - The current version uses `pandas` to read data from a CSV file (`database_clients.csv`) for client data manipulation.